 Why do Chromebooks matter?

 Chrome OS is incredibly lightweight, and so are the machines that run it.
-They can be updated easily, wiped with minimal effort, and are inexpensive enough to be easily replaceable.
+Those machines can be updated easily, wiped with minimal effort, and are inexpensive enough to be easily replaceable.

-Schools and businesses are both making use of Chromebooks because of how low maintenance they are.
-Businesses that use G Suite can make even more use of Chromebooks: integration is simple and instant because users log in with the same Google account they use for work.
+Many schools and businesses are using Chromebooks because the devices are low maintenance.
+Businesses that use G Suite can get even more use out of Chromebooks—integration is simple and users log in with the same Google account they use for work.
 Chromebooks also make doing work on an Android device and a laptop more practical since many of these devices now run Android apps capable of sharing data between both devices.

-As Chrome OS continues to evolve and become more practical for everyday use Chromebooks will matter more and more.
-They have the potential to be cloud-based thin client laptops, potentially disrupting portable computing as we know it.
+As Chrome OS continues to evolve and be more practical for everyday use, Chromebooks will matter more and more.
+Chromebooks have the potential to be cloud-based thin client laptops, potentially disrupting portable computing as we know it.

 - 10 reasons why Chromebooks make good sense for business (TechRepublic)